zjzshyq/zjzshyq.github.io/USL_final_paper.md

         rules_dict[tup[0]].append(tup[1])
 print('rules_dictionary', rules_dict)
 ```

+Using Apriori to get the associate rules below indicates people tend to buy bottled water
-We store the dictionary into memory database like Redis.
-When users click certain item,
+after buying whole milk.
+So we store the dictionary of rules in a memory database like Redis.
-system will access the Redis to get the dictionary for recommending items below.
+When users click a certain item, our system will access Redis to get the dictionary for
+recommending items below.
 ```
 rules_dictionary
  {'whole_milk': ['bottled_water', 'other_vegetables', 'rolls_buns', 'root_vegetables', 'sausage', 'soda', 'tropical_fruit', 'yogurt'],